Editor's Note: This article is part of a summer series we are producing on "Marriage and Families - A Multifaceted Landscape."

 We will be covering Prophetic examples of marriages, blended families

 , questions to ask before marriage

 , courtship traditions in modern times, the post-divorce landscape, single parenting and other topics from a Muslim-centric perspective.
 Check into the blog throughout the summer to read our series..

 So, you want to get married!
 Or, maybe you're starting to think about it.
 Perhaps there is someone you've met or have been introduced to, and you're wondering if the two of you are truly compatible and have what it takes to go the distance and grow/maintain love between you.
 Have you had discussions with potential mates?
 What things did you discuss?
-(Check out a condensed version of Melanie and Ahmed's story below!)

 While it's impossible to know everything about a potential spouse or to predict how one may change over the years, knowing what to ask each other can be extremely helpful in figuring out if that person is right for you.
 We published a post before with a series of questions

 for couples to ask each other prior to marriage, but we want to direct your attention to this list of 100 questions as well.
 Why?
 Because they were developed by Imam Mohamed Majid and Salma Elkadi Abugideiri in their 2014 book, Before You Tie the Knot: A Guide for Couples

 Imam Majid is the imam at the ADAMs (All Dulles Area Muslims) Center in Northern Virginia, while Abugideiri is a licensed mental health professional.

 Sit down with a potential spouse and ask these questions of each other!
 Or, if you're seeking to remarry or even are already married and want a healthy check-in with each each other, give these questions a shot!
 We pray it will help you, insha'Allah

 Imam Magid and Salma Abugideiri's 100 Questions for Marriage: